 Click the search icon (magnifying glass) at the top of the panel to begin a text search for apps.
 Once you enter a term, the list will show only the categories that have apps whose names include the text you typed.
 As before, click the right-arrow to the left of a category name to see matching apps in that category.
 (To see the complete list again, click the "x" to the right of the search box.)

-Clicking the more “…” icon opens an app details page featuring an expanded description of the app, along with technical information about its inputs, outputs, parameters, and more.
+Hovering over an app in the list will show the more “…” icon.
+Clicking the "..." icon will open an app details page featuring an expanded description of the app, along with technical information about its inputs, outputs, parameters, and more.
 Links to additional documentation such as tutorials or FAQs also may be provided.

 All available apps can be found in the App Catalog, which is accessible three ways:

 External App Catalog (no user account or sign-in required for browsing).